 To be, or not to be.

 For some people a similarly difficult question may arise.
 Namely: to go solo or not go at all.
 This was the question for me in the very beginning – some 20 years ago.
 There was just no one with ample time and money and a congenial mindset at hand.
 And today I am glad I went.
 Though, admittedly, with my pants plenty full.
 Without much of a clue really about wilderness travels.
 But a great deal of good luck carried me all the way to Dawson City.
 Today I chuckle when I recall launching my historic Klepper folding kayak.
 So heavily laden that the stern upper (canvas) deck was under water.
-And only by levelling out my cargo perfectly I was able to move on with an inch of freeboard down the Teslin River from Johnson’s Crossing.
+And only by levelling out my stupendous cargo perfectly I was able to move on with an inch of freeboard down the Teslin River from Johnson’s Crossing.
 Those were the days when I was carrying a huge family-size cast-iron frying pan weighting more than 10 pounds.

 Advice from Robert Perkins: